code-together/mentorship/mentors-guide.md

 ## How to teach

-The first session to mentee should give him an basic intro.
-Once it is done, mentee will start learning on his own following the curriculum.
-You are expected help the mentee whenever he is stuck.
+The first session to mentee should give them a basic intro.
+Once it is done, mentee will start learning on their own following the curriculum.
+You are expected help the mentee whenever they are stuck.

 Whenever required and is appropriate, you should also teach mentee how to Google, [how to ask questions online](http://catb.org/~esr/faqs/smart-questions.html), how to make most of subreddits like /r/learnprogramming and how to use Stackoverflow.

-Once he has learnt the basics, guide him through the project.
+Once they have learnt the basics, guide them through the project.

 Remember, you are not expected to spend more than hour per week.
-Mentee should do everything, you should only help when he is stuck.
+Mentee should do everything, you should only help when they are stuck.